fherb2/zarr_wildlife_recording_py/src/zarrwlr/aac_project_concept.md

 - **Target Directory** for Zarr data base (version 3) and test result files is ./tests/testresults/
 - **Cleaning Up** at each test start is mandatory: First remove all content in ./tests/testresults/
 - **Zarr Database Structur** is fixed for the import range of audio data.
 Following is an example to set up the structur
+- **PyTest** - All official tests must have a structure to be a pytest compatible test.
+So we can use the same tests also for CI.
+Tests may have additional prints for debugging outputs which should be communicated with [Claude.ai](claude.ai).
+But: Special debug tests from claude.ai what we use for finding current errors don't need this structure.
+Such tests has to be short and straight forward.

 ### Helpers for all tests